 It’s a risk-driven model which means that the overall success of a project highly depends on the risks analysis phase.
 Risk analysis requires specific expertise on every iteration.
 Thus, to review and analyze the project from time to time, special skills are needed.

 At a first sight, it may seem like this model is complicated and clumsy, and there are no reasons to consider this approach as one of your options.
-But, like any other SDLC models, this one, besides its disadvantages, has its unique strong sides.
+But, like any other SDLC models, Spiral Model, besides its disadvantages, has its unique strong sides.

 Spiral Model Brief Review of Main Characteristics

-In a few words, Spiral Model can be characterized by repeatedly iterating a set of elemental development processes and eliminating risk, so it is actively being reduced.
+In a few words, Spiral Model of software development can be characterized by repeatedly iterating a set of elemental development processes and eliminating risk, so it is actively being reduced.

 To understand how you can get your goals using Spiral Model, let’s take a look at this diagram:

 As you can see, the Spiral Model consists of four main software development life cycle phases.
 The whole development process repeatedly passes through these stages.
 Each iteration is called Spiral.

 Four main phases of Spiral Model are:

 This is where everything starts.
 Team members try to gather the product objectives, requirements (e.g. Business Requirement Specifications or BRS, System Requirement Specifications or SRS), alternatives in design, etc. In the subsequent spirals, all requirements are generated according to the customer’s feedback.
 Thus, permanent communication between customer and project management is crucial.

 What are the risks in this context?
 Risks are possible conditions and events that prevent the development team from its goals.
 There’s a wide range of them, from trivial to fatal.
 The primary task for the development team is to enumerate all the possible risks and prioritize them according to importance.
 The next step is to determine the potential strategies that can help to overcome the risks.
 Evaluation of these parameters can cause changes in the next steps.
 At the end of this stage, a prototype is produced.

 Develop, Verify Next Level Product, or Engineering Phase.